School of Planning and Architecture, New Delhi: Halls of residence

 The SPA was one of the first institutions to have mixed hostels for girls and boys, but this was closed in 1993, despite student protests.

 There are two hostels for students.
 The planning block of the institution offers residence to girls.
 The hostel complex in Taimoor Nagar is designed for both boys and girls.

+Student Council

+The Student Council of the School of Planning and Architecture, New Delhi (SPA Delhi) is the apex elected body that represents all undergraduate and postgraduate students.
+Operating under the Dean (Student Affairs), the Council serves as the formal conduit between the student community and the School’s administration, and it organises most extra-curricular, cultural and sports activities on campus.

+Structure

+According to the Student Handbook the Council is organised in three tiers.